mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ### Emerging use of narratives and graphics which drawing on home funds of knowledge

-While the potential to add graphics was a core affordence of the half-baked templated game, the process of designing and sharing and the peer commentary on the process emergered as the sessions evolved.
+While the potential to add graphics was a core affordence of the starting processes of the templated game, the process of designing and sharing and the peer commentary on the process emergered as the sessions evolved.

 The literature review explored existing research on how the use of home interests and funds of knowledge facilitate the adoption of design and coding practices.
 At all phases of the learning design participants were able to input their own preferences in the narrative elements and themes of games.
 For example the choice of game characters allowed the expression of identity.
 Other designed elements for example audio effects or written messages were also possible.